Global model structures for $*$-modules: Global model structures for and

 \end{thm}

-\begin{proof} The global model structure obviously satisfies the requirements of Theorem A (Theorem \ref{thm_A_strict}), which immediately implies the existence and properties of the model structure $(\Mstar)_\mathrm{gl}$, except for the unit axiom, which follows from Proposition \ref{prop:lambda}.
+\begin{proof} The global model structure obviously satisfies the requirements of the Transport Theorem (Theorem \ref{thm_A_strict}), which immediately implies the existence and properties of the model structure $(\Mstar)_\mathrm{gl}$.
 It also proves that the vertical adjunction is a Quillen equivalence.
-The horizontal adjunction is a Quillen equivalence by the theorem above, and we have already seen that all adjunctions are monoidal. \end{proof}
+The horizontal adjunction is a Quillen equivalence by Theorem~\ref{thm Quillen equiv IU LU}, and we have already seen that all adjunctions are monoidal. \end{proof}

-\begin{rem} There is a variant of Theorem B \wrt the functor $\obb \colon \IU \to \LU$ introduced in Remark \ref{functor_O}: It is possible to establish a model structure on $\L$-spaces with weak equivalences the global equivalences and such that $\obb$ is a left Quillen equivalence \wrt the absolute global model structure on orthogonal spaces.
-This model structure also satisfies the hypotheses of Theorem A, but is harder to work with as the cofibrations and fibrations cannot only be characterized in terms of fixed points of group actions.
-It also lifts to monoids and the analogue of Theorem C holds.
+\begin{rem} There is a variant of Theorem~\ref{thm_B_strict} \wrt the functor $\obb \colon \IU \to \LU$ introduced in Remark \ref{functor_O}: It is possible to establish a model structure on $\L$-spaces with weak equivalences the global equivalences and such that $\obb$ is a left Quillen equivalence \wrt the absolute global model structure on orthogonal spaces.
+This model structure also satisfies the hypotheses of the Transport Theorem, but is harder to work with as the cofibrations cannot only be characterized in terms of fixed points of group actions.
+It also lifts to monoids and the analogue of Theorem~\ref{thm_C_strict} holds.
 Details can be found in the author's (unpublished) Master's thesis \cite{boehme:masters}. \end{rem}

-\begin{rem} The diagram in Theorem B (Theorem \ref{thm_B_strict}) can be extended to the right: By a version of Elmendorf's theorem, $(\LU)_\mathrm{gl}$ is Quillen equivalent to a model category of ``systems of global fixed point sets''.
+\begin{rem} The diagram in Theorem \ref{thm_B_strict} can be extended to the right: By a version of Elmendorf's theorem, $(\LU)_\mathrm{gl}$ is Quillen equivalent to a model category of ``systems of global fixed point sets''.
 As usual, these are diagram spaces indexed on the opposite of a suitable ``global'' orbit category.
-We refer to \cite[Constr.~1.13, Prop.~1.14]{schwede:OOU090316} for details. \end{rem}
+We refer to \cite[Section~2]{schwede:OOUv1} for details. \end{rem}